kos-lang/kos/doc/tutorial.md

-The Kos Programming Language - Tutorial
+﻿The Kos Programming Language - Tutorial
 =======================================

 Kos is a dynamically typed scripting language.
 It is lightweight and easy to use.
 Some use cases where it is useful include stand-alone scripts executable as programs and built-in scripting in applications.
-Kos supports full multithreading, which makes it easy to be embedded in applications.
+Kos also supports full multithreading, which makes it easy to be used in multithreaded applications.

 The reference Kos interpreter is written in C, giving it maximum portability.
 It also comes with C++ hooks, making it very easy to embed in C++ programs.

 Scripts
 -------